Startseite ¦ Oliver Zöllner ¦ Lehre ¦ Publikationen ¦ Datenschutz ¦ Impressum ¦ Englisch

 About this course:

 How do humans cope with these virtual worlds, its concepts, applications and paradoxes?
 What kinds of new values are being negotiated for living in digitising societies?
 How do we tackle challenges like permanent data exploitation (a.k.a. "people-farming"), the increasing struggle for privacy, the utopian promises and dystopian threats of AI, or a far-reaching surveillance capitalism?
 Quite simply put: what does it mean to be human in the digital age?
 What do we do with, and in, those digital we create?
 In what ways does the digital infrastructure form our worldview?
-Are we happy about our new kind of existence?
+Are we happy about our new kind of existence (if it is new at all)?
 Or just too lazy to care?

 We will explore the classic idea of ethics, will apply concepts from the recently emerged sub-disciplines of digital ethics and AI ethics, and will try to develop concepts for living a flourishing life under the conditions set by digitisation and AI.
 It will be helpful to approach the matter by diving right into it: What Is It Like to Be a Bat?, philosopher Thomas Nagel famously asked in 1974, calling for positioning oneself right inside the situation.
 This cue is in urgent need of being readopted in the context of AI.
 We'll need to think about and reflect on these processes.